 The ‘unrelated’ income necessitates a payment from the tax-exempt entity of Unrelated Business Income Tax (UBIT).

-Common examples of the generation of UBTI in IRAs occurs with private-equity & real estate based vehicles.
+Common examples of the generation of UBTI in IRAs occur with private-equity & real estate-based vehicles.
 Additionally, debt-financed investments; which are often part of the investment structure for these asset classes can generate Unrelated Debt-Financed Income (UDFI).
 UDFI is assessed on any income generated from the debt-leveraged portion of the asset.
 An example is a piece of real estate with a 50% equity + 50% debt ratio that will have half of its total income tagged for UDFI.
 This generation of UDFI results in UBTI, requiring a tax payment from the IRA.
 So that half of the investment gains will result in a tax payment from the IRA, diminishing the tax-advantaged returns.